jupys/up_banking_homeassistant/README.md

 - DONE - Work out IF statement to stop "Quick save transfer", "Transfer from X saving" and "Interest" from showing
   - The above one is a little messy.
 Ideally I'd like to create a dictionary at the top of the sensor to allow rejectattr to parse out anything included there, rather than having multiple rejectattr in the one line. baby steps though.
   -  It seems impossible to use wildcard values and my own dictionary with Jinja2's rejectattr, but I've done what I can to limit the lines from 72 onwards.
 Edit those to your leisure.
-- DONE - Added information about purchases when clicking on a transaction, more data fields can be added later on potentially.
+- DONE - Thanks to Jack465, we can now show dollar values at the beginning of values
-- DONE - Added dollar sign before account balance using an extra sensor.
+- DONE - Add additional transaction details to each recent_transaction, all shown in Features above